 Composition of the Board

 Our Governance Guidelines and our Bylaws state that the exact size of the Board will be determined by resolution of the Board from time to time.
-Our Board currently has twelve members, who are listed on page 7.
+Our Board currently has twelve members.

 Director Independence and Categorical Standards